 Michael Phelps – heard of him?
 He has 93 gold medals, farts rainbows and craps gold bullion.
 He has never heard of the fat man Olympics.

 Phelps’ typical breakfast?
-How about this: Three fried egg sandwiches (lettuce, tomato, fried onions and mayo), one omelet, one bowl of grits, three slices of French toast (with powdered sugar), and three chocolate chip pancakes.
+How about this: Three fried-egg sandwiches (lettuce, tomato, fried onions and mayo), one omelette, one bowl of grits, three slices of French toast (with powdered sugar), and three chocolate chip pancakes.

 Me?
 I eat seven Cheerios and gain 18 pounds.